fbpx

 Cabinet Hardware Placement

 The style of your cabinetry plays an important part in the placement of hardware.
 Depending on the configuration, you may have less surface space for a knob or pull.
-For instance, thinner rails and stiles on the face of the door versus a flat, slab surface creates differing installation options.
+For instance, thinner rails and stiles on the face of the door versus a flat, slab surface creates different installation options.

 Not sure where to install knobs or pulls on your doors and drawers?
 Here are some quick tips for application.